-Don't miss Nature Play Date at Teter Retreat & Farm on Saturday, June 8 ... time TBA!
+Don't miss Nature Play Date at Teter Retreat & Farm on Tuesday, June 8!
+The day's agenda will include:

 Nature Play Date is a movement organized by Indiana Children and Nature Network (ICAN) to encourage children to spend more time outdoors for their physical, mental, and emotional well-being.